Sport and Classic Car Company

 Challenges such as a complete rewire on Jensen Interceptor series are amongst the jobs we have done.

-A photo of a AC Bristol Interesting cars like AC Bristols drop by from time to time for a little this and that and we do supply some parts for AC Bristol and Bristol cars.
+Interesting cars like AC Bristols drop by from time to time for a little this and that and we do supply some parts for AC Bristol and Bristol cars.

-8. Brakes jobs?
+8. Brake jobs?
 What is a brake job anyway?
 This is a fairly meaningless description as there is not one all encompassing brake job on a car as all cars need different things done depending on the age and condition of the systems unless the car has been sitting for many years and all systems are deteriorated.
 We perform all sorts of brake repairs from complete replacement of entire systems to minor work like replacing brake pads or fluid flushes.
 We restore complete brake systems on vintage cars and make and fit all new brake fluid pipes and flexible hoses.

 A fresh disc brakes rebuild on a circa 1965 Jaguar as a part of a rear suspension package of work.
 Whatever a car requires to have safe and proper brakes we do it.